wizdmio/wizdm/apps/wizdm/src/assets/docs/en/aos.md

 Animate is a package providing a directive-like component designed to animate its transcluded content.
 The animation can be selected among a series of attention seekers, entrances and exists inspired by the famous [Animate.css](https://daneden.github.io/animate.css/).
 The main purpose of the package, however, is to trigger the selected animation when the element is scrolling into the view.

 ## Usage example
 Start by adding the `wmAnimate` directive to the element you want to animate.
-The `aos` flag is than used to enable the "Animate On Scroll" triggeright mechanism:
+The `aos` flag is then used to enable the "Animate On Scroll" triggering mechanism:

 ``` html
 <section wmAnimate="landing" aos>